booyaa/fuckcensorship/README.md

 ## 0.1.1 - fixed regex
 ## 0.1.0 - initial release

+# Props

+- lou - for suggesting I censor books on the banned list.
+- Project Gutenberg for the books and the banned list.

 Copyright 2016 Mark Sta Ana.

 Licensed under the Apache License, Version 2.0 <LICENSE-APACHE or